haygcao/yourcallyourruletranslation/README.md

 * **US FCC Database:** [https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20us/fcc%20database.yml](https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20us/fcc%20database.yml)
 * **US FCC Robocall Database:** [https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20us/fcc%20robocall.yml](https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20us/fcc%20robocall.yml)
 * **France Regex:** [https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20france/regex.yml](https://github.com/haygcao/yourcallyourruletranslation/blob/main/workflow%20for%20france/regex.yml)

+* **Workflow Verification:** Due to certain limitations, the app itself cannot provide pre-processed phone number data.
+However, this does not affect your ability to customize your own data.
+Please verify the functionality of the provided workflows before using them.
+If you encounter any issues or inaccuracies with the workflows, we encourage you to modify them and submit your improvements.

 * **Spain:** You can use websites like [www.listaspam.com](https://www.listaspam.com/) and [www.responderono.es](https://www.responderono.es/) as sources for creating your own plugins.
 * **China:** Utilize search engines like [www.baidu.com](https://www.baidu.com) or [www.so.com](https://www.so.com) to develop custom plugins for Chinese spam numbers.